QCrypt/website-2021/content/registration.md

 {{< button-link label="Register here" url="https://forms.gle/bFRGhKkLvh7KN3j56" icon="link" target="_blank">}}

+**You can still register for the conference, but participation links will only be sent out twice a day.** In the meanwhile, you can watch the live stream on our QCrypt Conference YouTube channel: https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw/videos

 In case of questions or technical difficulties, please contact: {{< button-link label="helpdesk2020@qcrypt.net" url="mailto:helpdesk2020@qcrypt.net" icon="email" >}}